jakisou/dig/README.md

-Tardis: A Time Series Data Mining Toolkit
+Dig: A Time Series Data Mining Toolkit
 =========================================

 An in-progress library for pattern recognition and discovery in temporal data.
 Includes, (or soon will include, as of 7/2014):